aays/2019-mt-locus/analysis/ld-windowed/README.md

 to store transposed files + r2 values in.
 This also requires a csv (generated in `cds-popgen`) containing other gene-specific stats - the output of this script is that same csv with a 'zns' column tacked on.

+### `zns_calc_tabix.py`

+This is a dramatically faster version of `zns_calc.py`, written to calculate autosomal ZnS across the genome without having to wait several lifetimes.
+This takes in the output of `r2_calc.py` and converts it into a VCF-approximate format, thus allowing for tabix indexing and much faster ZnS calculations.
+The script also has a `--tabix_for_me` flag that will take in fresh `r2_calc` output and do all the formatting, bgzipping, and tabix-ing needed on it in order to operate.